twingly/KestrelApi/README.txt

 KestrelApi is a C# API for Kestrel (see https://github.com/robey/kestrel).
 Based upon BeIT Memcached Client (see http://code.google.com/p/beitmemcached/).

+Author: Hugo Hallqvist <hugo@twingly.com>

 License
 =======
 Copyright 2009 Twingly AB.
-MogileFsApi is based upon BeIT Memcached Client and therefor inherits its license which is MIT.
+KestrelApi is based upon BeIT Memcached Client and therefor inherits its license which is MIT.
 See the included LICENSE.txt file for specifics.